-Visual artists communicate visually: they are generally involved in visual, not verbal creative practice.
-They work with materials and produce expressive forms in 2 or 3 dimensions that have no real equivalent in words.
+Visual artists communicate visually: they are generally involved in a visual, an not a verbal creative practice.
+They work with materials and produce expressive forms in two or three dimensions that have no real equivalent in words.

 Yet artists write.
 They write about their work and the work of others.
 Do these writings by artists convey a distinctive type of knowledge or way of thinking about works of art?
 How is this different from the writings of academics or critics who are not practicing artists?

 Is it important that an artist’s verbal voice be heard – in addition to his/her art work?
 Do the words of the artist enrich the experience of his/her material art?
 Does our culture favor verbal communication over visual communication?

 This panel addresses all theses questions and more.